This organization shall be known as the California Organization of Associate Degree Nursing (COADN) Program Directors.

 The president shall preside over all meetings of the group.
 He/she shall have the responsibility of planning the agenda for the meetings, appointing subcommittees and ad hoc committees as necessary, and ensuring the goals and objectives for the organization are met.
 He/she shall be the contact person and spokesperson for the section.
 The president (or designee) will sign all contracts associated with operational business affecting the organization.

-One of the vice president positions will also serve as the president-elect.
-The president elect shall succeed into to the presidency at the end of the term of office and shall promote the purpose of the organization.
-In addition to the duties of vice president, the president-elect shall: consent to serve in the position, be elected by majority vote, and agree to serve as president for a two-year term following the term as president-elect.
-The responsibility of the vice-president(s) is to plan conferences for the organization.
+The president elect shall succeed into the presidency at the end of the term of office, or if the current president has to step down, and shall promote the purpose of the organization.
+The president-elect shall: consent to serve in the position, be elected by majority vote, and agree to serve as president for a two-year term following the term as president-elect.
+The president elect may oversee the activities of the webmaster and other duties as assigned.

 The treasurer shall collect all funds, maintain bank accounts, make disbursements, and report at each meeting the financial status.
 The treasurer shall make arrangements for the preparation of state and federal taxes and reports to the California Secretary of State.
 The treasurer shall work with a tax preparer to maintain non-profit status and provide documentation necessary for tax returns.
 An independent audit shall be performed at least every three years to maintain accounting principles of practice.